drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 *   It has `b` buckets.
 *   It has `n` keys stored in it.
 *   We assume that the hash function distributes keys uniformly.
-*   A bucket is able to contain more than one key.
+*   A bucket can contain more than 1 keys.

 If `n` $$ \approx $$ `b`, the hash table would look like this: